 The Lane SGA serves as the voice and representatives of the students on campus, in the community, on a state level, and a national level.
-The Lane SGA provides programs and services based on student needs and requests, which includes assisting with the Snack Shack, the (Clothing) Stash, and the Rainy Day Food Pantry.
-The Lane SGA budget allows the Lane SGA Senate to also provide limited funding for clubs, organizations, programs, and departments that request financial assistance.
-Groups interested in requesting funds from Lane SGA must complete the funds request form, found in Titan Communities under "Forms" in the Lane Student Government Association (SGA) portal.
-All funds requests must be completed via this form and have a representative from the requesting organization present at the Senate meeting where the request is being considered.
+The Lane SGA provides programs and services based on student needs and requests.
+The Lane SGA budget allows the Lane SGA Senate to also provide limited funding for student organizations, programs, and departments that request financial assistance.
+Groups interested in requesting funds from Lane SGA must complete the funds request form.
+All funds requests must be completed via this form and have a representative from the requesting organization present at the Senate meeting when the request is being considered.

-Fifteen representatives comprise the Lane SGA.
+Ten representatives comprise the Lane SGA.
 The two elected executive officers are the President and the Vice President.
 The Senate consists of eight members, five general senators and three designated senators: President Pro-Tempore, Treasury Officer, and Inclusivity Officer.
-The staff consists of three appointed positions--Gender and Sexuality Diversity Advocate, Relations Coordinator, and Staff Director—and two elected positions--Council of Clubs Chair and Multicultural Program Advocate.

 Duties of the SGA Executive Officers

 - Be responsible for the general operations of the SGA.